Mortier de 370 modèle 1914 Filloux

-The Mortier de 370 modèle 1914 Filloux (MLE) was a siege mortar.
-It was designed before the First world war and was used during the First world war.
+The Mortier de 370 modèle 1914 Filloux was a siege mortar.
+It was designed before the First World War and was used during the war.

 History

 Although the majority of combatants had heavy field artillery prior to the outbreak of WWI, none had adequate numbers of heavy guns in service, nor had they foreseen the growing importance of heavy artillery once the Western Front stagnated and trench warfare set in.
 Since aircraft of the period could not carry large bombs, the burden of delivering heavy firepower fell on the artillery.
 Two sources of heavy artillery suitable for conversion to field use were surplus coastal defense guns and naval guns.

 However, a paradox faced artillery designers; while large-caliber naval guns were common, large-caliber land weapons were not due to their weight, complexity and lack of mobility.
 Large-caliber field guns often required extensive site preparation because the guns had to be disassembled into multiple loads light enough to be towed by a horse team or traction engines and then reassembled before use.
 Building a new gun could address the problem of disassembly, transport and reassembly, but did not necessarily address how to convert existing heavy weapons to make them more mobile.
 Rail transport proved to be the most practical solution, because the problems of weight, mobility and setup time were addressed.